The Two Scenarios for the War of Gog of Magog

 Since Magog is identified with a definite article the and it is not in plural form to identify people, it cannot be translated as a personal name, but as being the land [of] Magog.
 Notice also, that the verse does not say Gog from the land Magog, as if Gog originates from that land, but Gog of the land Magog.
 This can only mean that that mysterious person, Gog, represents the land Magog in power and authority, or somehow he is associated with it.

-Consider also the following passages below from the Book of Yasher, quoted in the Book of Joshua.
+Consider also the following passages below from the Book of Yasher, which book is quoted in the Book of Joshua.

 Yasher 7:1-7: And these are the names of the sons of Noah: Yapheth, Ham and Shem; and children were born to them after the flood, for they had taken wives before the flood.
 These are the sons of Yapheth; Gomer, Magog, Madai, Javan, Tubal, Meshech, and Tiras, seven sons.
 And the sons of Gomer were Askinaz, Rephath and Tegarmah.
 And the sons of Magog were Elichanaf and Lubal.
 And the children of Madai were Achon, Zeelo, Chazoni and Lot.
 And the sons of Javan were Elisha, Tarshish, Chittim and Dudonim.
 And the sons of Tubal were Ariphi, Kesed and Taari.